ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

     assertThat(submissionInDb.isPresent()).isTrue();
     assertThat(submissionInDb.get().getFilePath().contains("ffile.png")).isTrue();

-use the methods from inside the ``assertThat`` directly:
+use the built-in assertions directly:

 .. code-block:: java

     assertThat(submissionInDb).isPresent();
     assertThat(submissionInDb.get().getFilePath()).contains("ffile.png");

-This gives better error messages when an assertion fails and improves the code readability.
+This provides better error messages when an assertion fails and improves the code readability.
 However, be aware that not all methods can be used for assertions like this.

-If you can't avoid using ``isTrue`` use the ``as`` keyword to add a custom error message:
+If you cannot avoid using ``isTrue``, specify a custom error message using the ``as`` keyword:

 .. code-block:: java

     assertThat(submission.isSubmittedInTime()).as("submission was not in time").isTrue();

-Please read `the AssertJ documentation <https://assertj.github.io/doc/#assertj-core-assertions-guide>`__, especially the `section about avoiding incorrect usage <https://assertj.github.io/doc/#assertj-core-incorrect-usage>`__.
+For more information, please read `the AssertJ documentation <https://assertj.github.io/doc/#assertj-core-assertions-guide>`__, especially the `section about avoiding incorrect usage <https://assertj.github.io/doc/#assertj-core-incorrect-usage>`__.

-Some parts of these guidelines are adapted from https://medium.com/@madhupathy/ultimate-clean-code-guide-for-java-spring-based-applications-4d4c9095cc2a

 1. General Testing Tips
 ========================

 Write meaningful comments for your tests.
 These comments should contain information about what is tested specifically.

 .. code-block:: java